Jamaal Williams Player Prop Bets for NFL Week 17 | Detroit vs. Seattle 1/2/2022

 Recent Performances

-- Against the Falcons last week, Williams rushed 19 times for 77 yards (4.1 yards per carry).
+- In last week's matchup with the Falcons, Williams ran for 77 yards on 19 carries (averaging 4.1 yards per carry).

-- During his last three games, Williams has racked up 77 yards (25.7 per game) on 19 carries.
+- Williams has run for 77 yards on 19 carries (25.7 yards per game) during his last three games.

 Williams' Detroit Teammates